junxit/us-congress-bills-115/bill.md

   - **(1)** in clause (iii), by striking “and” at the end;
   - **(2)** in clause (iv), by striking the period at the end and inserting “; and”; and
   - **(3)** by adding at the end the following:
-    > - **(v)** amounts appropriated to the Commission for the fiscal year for activities related to the development of a regulatory infrastructure for advanced nuclear reactor technologies.
+    > - **(v)** amounts appropriated to the Commission for the fiscal year for activities related to the development of a regulatory infrastructure for advanced nuclear reactor technologies (which may not exceed $10,300,000).

 - **(b)** *Repeal* Effective October 1, 2020, section 6101 of the Omnibus Budget Reconciliation Act of 1990 (42 U.S.C.
 2214) is repealed.